santhoshvenkateswaran/aggrow/README.md

 ## Frontend

 This contains the frontend part of the application.
-This has been created unsing Angular 9.
+This has been created using Angular 9.

 ## Backend